FastReports/FastReport-Cloud-Python/docs/ExportsApi.md

 take = 10 # int | number of files, that have to be returned (optional) (default to 10)

     try:
-        # Get all files from specified folder
+        # Get all files from specified folder. <br />  User with Get Entity permission can access this method. <br />  The method will returns minimal infomration about the file: <br />  id, name, size, editedTime, createdTime, tags, status, statusReason.
         api_response = api_instance.exports_get_files_list(id, skip=skip, take=take)
         pprint(api_response)
     except ApiException as e: